Congratulations! You’ve just found the best list of the top 1000 most common Italian words.

 It doesn’t work, it’s a waste of time, and it’s creating bad patterns in your brain.

-Even if your goal is to memorize the 1000 most common Italian words, it won’t help you.
+Even if your goal is to memorize these 1000 words, it won’t help you.

 Learning anything (words, phrases, ideas, whatever) against its translation is creating extra steps in your brain.